isabella232/marketing-1/.github/ISSUE_TEMPLATE/writingteamblogproposal.md

   {5-7 sentences/bullets outlining how you will explain the concept, section into parts if needed}

   **Conclusion**
-  {2-3 sentences/bullets on what they learned, real-world applications, etc.}
+  {2-3 sentences/bullets on what they learned, further applications, etc.}